dsc-courses/dsc80-2026-su/syllabus.md

   course
 - Splitting up project questions with your partner and each working on different questions
-- Collaborating with others on exams
+- Collaborating with others or using unauthorized resources on exams

 The following activities are examples of appropriate collaboration and are allowed in DSC 80 (not an exhaustive list):

-- Discussing the general approach to solving labs or projects
+- Discussing how to solve problems in labs or projects without sharing code
-- Talking about problem-solving strategies or issues you ran into and how you solved them
+- Talking about issues you ran into and how you solved them
 - Discussing the answers to exams with other students who have already taken the exam after the exam is complete
 - Using code provided in class, by the textbook or any other assigned reading or video, with attribution
 - Google searching for documentation on Python or `pandas`
-- Working together with other students on assignments without copying or sharing answers
+- Working together with other students on assignments without copying or showing each other your answers
 - Posting a question about your approach to a problem on Campuswire, without sharing your code